tpage99/wcpartners/src/pages/resources/COVID-19.md

 ## Low Cost Internet

 Low-cost internet, advertised at \$9.95 per month plus taxes, for those that qualify.
-As of March 2020 there is a promotion for the first two months free as well when signing up and there is no contract.
+As of March 2020 there is a promotion for the first two months free (Comcast provider) as well when signing up and there is no contract.

 Potential eligibility qualifiers include "public assistance programs such as the National School Lunch Program, Housing Assistance, Medicaid, SNAP, SSI, and others."
 They also give you the option to purchase a computer at a low-cost (\$150).

 Learn more here: https://internetessentials.com/

+Mediacom also has a low cost internet program called Connect 2 Compete.
+Learn more here: https://mediacomc2c.com/

 ---